-For our sample app, we need to store and retrieve a list of the voters who have the app, as the ultimate goal is to show the votes of all users.
+For our sample app, we need to store and retrieve a list of the voters who have the app, as the app needs to show the votes of all users.

-The simplest scheme for retrieving list data is to request the data when the app launches, in the Screen.Initialize event, as shown in Figure 22-7.
+The simplest scheme for retrieving list data is to request the data when the app launches, in the Screen.Initialize event, as shown in Figure 22-6.
 (In this example, we'll just call the database with the tag for "voterlist.")